Skip to main content

 • and use case KITs

-Catena-X offers use case KITs to enable a multi-vender ecosystem of software solutions and services for each Catena-X use case.
-Solution and Service providers can create interoperable and data sovereign solutions and trusted services based on the Catena-X KITs and offer them on trusted marketplaces within the Catena-X Data Space (-> Core Service Provider A).
-The marketplaces are certified marketplaces that offer interoperable solutions from different solutions providers.
+Catena-X offers use case KITs to enable a multi-vendor ecosystem of software solutions and services for each Catena-X use case.
+Solution and Service providers can create interoperable and data sovereign solutions and trusted services based on the Catena-X KITs and offer them on trusted marketplaces within the Catena-X Data Space (Who: Roles in the Catena-X Ecosystem).
+The marketplaces are certified marketplaces that offer interoperable solutions from different solution providers.
 The Core Services as well as marketplaces are part of the cxOS and are operated by certified operating companies (see Figure Service Map).
 With this comprehensive solution portfolio, players in the automotive value chain can create business value by establishing data-driven use cases and data chains.

 1. Gaia-X is the basis for our overarching Trust Framework and forms the foundation for a federated, interoperable data space with trusted identities.